ruimarinho/docker-bitcoin-core/README.md

 **Picking the right tag**

 - `ruimarinho/bitcoin-core:latest`: points to the latest stable release available of Bitcoin Core.
-Use this only if you know what you're doing as upgrading Bitcoin Core blindly is a risky procedure.
+Caution when using in production as blindly upgrading Bitcoin Core is a risky procedure.
+- `ruimarinho/bitcoin-core:alpine`: same as above but using the Alpine Linux distribution (a resource efficient Linux distribution with security in mind, but not officially supported by the Bitcoin Core team — use at your own risk).
-- `ruimarinho/bitcoin-core:<version>`: based on a slim Debian image, points to a specific version branch or release of Bitcoin Core.
-Uses the pre-compiled binaries which are fully tested by the Bitcoin Core team.
+- `ruimarinho/bitcoin-core:<version>`: based on a slim Debian image, this tag format points to a specific version branch (e.g. `0.20`) or release of Bitcoin Core (e.g. `0.20.1`).
+Uses the pre-compiled binaries which are distributed by the Bitcoin Core team.
-- `ruimarinho/bitcoin-core:<version>-alpine`: based on Alpine Linux with Berkeley DB 4.8 (cross-compatible build), points to a specific version branch or release of Bitcoin Core.
-Uses a simple, resource efficient Linux distribution with security in mind, but is not officially supported by the Bitcoin Core team.
-Use at your own risk.
+- `ruimarinho/bitcoin-core:<version>-alpine`: same as above but using the Alpine Linux distribution.

 ## What is Bitcoin Core?